mgcrea/redux-rest-resource/docs/basics/Actions.md

 #### Dispatched actions

+We're using a dedicated `status` field in our actions to reflect the Promise state.

-Every REST action creator will dispatch two actions, based on the Promise state:
+Every REST action creator will dispatch at most two actions:

 ```js
 // Dispatched actions by the `fetchUsers` action creator